shakurocom/TaskManager/TaskManagerExample/Pods/Shakuro.TaskManager/README.md

 ### Manually

-If you prefer not to use CocoaPods, you can integrate any/all components from the Shakuro iOS Toolbox simply by copying them to your project.
+If you prefer not to use CocoaPods, you can integrate Shakuro.TaskManager simply by copying it to your project.

+## Usage

+1. Create a couple of operations by subclassing `BaseOperation`.
+An operation should be a complete and independent unit of business logic.
+2. Subclass `TaskManager` and override `.willPerformOperation()`.
+Define dependencies between operations in this method.
+It’s a good idea to create two separate `TaskManager` objects/subclasses: one to handle auth-related tasks and the second one for all other work.
+3. Start your tasks by calling `.performOperation()` or `.performGroup()` on `TaskManager`.
+You can use completions  to handle results.

+Have a look at the [TaskManagerExample](https://github.com/shakurocom/TaskManager/tree/master/TaskManagerExample)

+### Important notes

+An operation should have `operationHash` defined if its work rely only on its options.
+Hash is used in `.willPerformOperation()` to construct dependencies.

+Carefully consider the dependencies between operations. `.willPerformOperation()` should return an already existing in the queue (old) operation instead of a new one if both operations (old & new) are equal from the business logic perspective.
+This will result in only single operation being executed with multiple completion callbacks.

+Each task (an operation or a group of operations) can have a `retryHandler` to perform a retry under specified conditions.
+It is a perfect tool if you are dealing with an unreliable server.

+Usual flow: Interactor -> Options -> Task Manager (operations + dependencies inside) -> HTTP Client + Database -> Retry if error (for example session expired error) -> Completion block inside Interactor with typed result.

 ## License

-Shakuro iOS Toolbox is released under the MIT license.
-[See LICENSE](https://github.com/shakurocom/iOS_Toolbox/blob/master/LICENSE) for details.
+Shakuro.TaskManager is released under the MIT license.
+[See LICENSE](https://github.com/shakurocom/TaskManager/blob/master/LICENSE) for details.

+## Give it a try and reach us

+Star this tool if you like it, it will help us grow and add new useful things.
+Feel free to reach out and hire our team to develop a mobile or web project for you.